Ski resorts prepare to open amid pandemic

 ALBANY, N.Y.
-(NEWS 10)— Governor Cuomo recently announced new COVID-19 safety guidelines for ski resorts this winter.
+(NEWS10) — New York Gov. Andrew M. Cuomo recently announced new COVID-19 safety guidelines for ski resorts this winter.

 Dana Walton works at Maple Ski Ridge in Schenectady County, and said this year, there will be new protocols in place.